Most everyone could benefit from working with a travel pro.

 Travel Insurance is a must.

 I never purchased travel insurance until I became a travel agent.
 It’s only been a year – but I’ve seen it all.
 Falls, food poisoning and illness while traveling.
 Lost passports.
 Cutting a trip short to get back to a sick family member.
 I’ve seen 100+ flights in a day cancelled.
 Ports skipped on a cruise.
 Record heat-waves.
 Volcanoes.

 Plan for the unexpected.
 Have me quote a policy for you even if you didn’t book the trip with me.
 Yes – you do need medical coverage overseas.
 I’ll show you Kaiser’s or Medicare’s website where they encourage you to purchase travel insurance.
 I want to make sure that if the unexpected happens, you won’t be emptying out your savings to pay hospital bills.
 And, I’ll make sure you have just enough trip cancellation and interruption coverage to cover airline change fees and hotel cancellation fees.
 The price depends on two things – the cost of the trip and your age.
-But, a modest policy can be found for as little as ~$60 and the whole process only takes a few minutes over the phone.
+But, a modest policy can be found for less than $100 and the whole process only takes a few minutes over the phone.
+Travel insurance protects both you and your trip investment and is necessary in my opinion.

 I love the job.